bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-25-time-of-change.md

+---
+layout: post
+title: A Time of Change and How Japanese Film Bore Witness to It
+published: true
+date: 2021-10-25
+readtime: true
+categories: ['JAPAN 2021<br> 100 YEARS OF JAPANESE CINEMA']
+tags: [Talks]
+metadata:
+pdf: '2021-10-25-time-of-change.pdf'
+---

 The mid-20th-century golden age of Japanese cinema emerged from a country in the throes of dramatic and irreversible transformation.
 In this richly illustrated talk, season co-programmer Alexander Jacoby will explore how Japanese filmmakers dramatised and commented on the changing circumstances, lifestyles, values and norms of a nation as it endured the traumas of the war period, before emerging into an increasingly prosperous post-war era.

 **Alexander Jacoby** lectures on the arts and culture of Japan, including film, manga and anime, at Oxford Brookes University.
 He is the author of _A Critical Handbook of Japanese Film Directors_ (2008, Stone Bridge Press) and of a forthcoming monograph on Hirokazu Koreeda, to be published by the BFI and Bloomsbury in 2022.
 His scholarly essays include contributions to _Japanese Cinema: Texts and Contexts_ (2007, ed.
-Phillips and Stringer) and
-_The Japanese Cinema Book_ (2020, ed.
+Phillips and Stringer) and  _The Japanese Cinema Book_ (2020, ed.
 Fujiki and Phillips), and his journalism on film and other topics has appeared in various publications including _Sight and Sound_, _The Times_ and _The Japan Times_.
 He has curated film programmes at the BFI, Il Cinema Ritrovato, Bologna, the Giornate del Cinema Muto, Pordenone, and the Museum of Modern Art, New York.
 <br><br>